millsp/ts-toolbelt/README.md

 > **`TIP`** How to choose categories?
 Match your type with the above categories.

-**The documentation is complete but needs more examples**.
+**The documentation is complete but it needs more examples**.
 So feel free to [ask for examples](https://github.com/pirix-gh/ts-toolbelt/issues/new?template=---question.md), and I will update the docs.

 ### Imports